 Place the dough into the combo cooker and turn the heat down to 450ºF, cook for 25 minutes.
 After this time, open the oven and cook for an additional 35 minutes at 440ºF.
 After pulling the loaves from the oven I cool them on a wire rack for at least one hour before cutting into them.
 Cutting too soon can cause the crust to harden drastically and the inside to become quite dense.

 Crust: Nice coloring, but not quite enough spring to form the “ears” I so desire.
-One reason for this, I believe, is my shaping might not have been taught enough.
-Another indicator of this is that I did not see blisters along the outside of the loaf.
+One reason for this, I believe, is my shaping might not have imparted sufficient tension on the outside of the loaf.